qreate/generator-ts-angular/README.md

 Release History
 -------------
+* 27/9/2014 - v0.0.3 Fork - Angular 1.3, added Protractor and Karma test, ngdocs, browser-sync and some other things.
 * 7/6/2014 - v3.1.2 - Fix for directive template URLs with backslashes on Windows.
 * 6/10/2014 - v3.1.1 - Fix for backslashes being used in injected routes/tags on subgenerators.
 * 5/1/2014 - v3.1.0 - New subgenerators for modules and modals.
 Replaced grunt-contrib-jasmine with grunt-karma.
 Karma allows us to test against actual browsers other than PhantomJS.